volatiletech/abcweb/README.md

 # download and install abcweb
 go get -u -t github.com/volatiletech/abcweb

-# install and upgrade all dependencies (including Gulp 4)
+# install and upgrade all dependencies (including Gulp)
 abcweb deps -u

 # generate your app (abcweb automatically uses the GOPATH to find your src folder)